 VO Studio Acoustics: Seeking Sibilance Solutions

-There’s nothing as annoying as hearing a glorious performance interrupted by bursts of static-like sibilance every time we form an “S” sound.
+Hearing a glorious performance interrupted by bursts of static-like sibilance every time we form an “S” sound can be frustrating.
 I’ve spoken about solving sibilance before, but it’s really a slippery subject.
 Ok, sorry, I’ll desist with the sounds of essing…

 Sibilance is an overwhelmingly hissy or sizzling “S” sound in your recordings.

-As a listener, it can be very off-putting.
-Sibilance can also be intensified by various dynamic effects such as Compression or Limiting, so it’s a good practice to pay attention to the results at the end of your processing chain, even if your raw audio sounds clean.
+As a listener, it can be very distracting.
+Sibilance can also be intensified by various dynamic effects such as Compression or Limiting, so it’s essential to review results at the end of your audiobook mastering or audition processing chain, even if your raw audio sounds clean.

-Dealing with the Sibilance: Step 1 – Identify the sound
+Dealing with the Sibilance: Step 1 – What do you hear?

-First, you have to hear it clearly to begin with.
+To start, you have to hear sibilance clearly.
 Sometimes we don’t.
-Those upper frequencies where the harshest parts of sibilance live are also where most hearing loss begins to occur.
-If you aren’t hearing those higher registers as well as you used to, having a second set of ears (not literally – I mean sending things to a trusted VO partner), or getting better at understanding Spectral Rendering of your audio can be a valuable backup.
+The harshest parts of sibilance live in the upper frequencies – typically between 6 and 10 kHz (6,000 to 10,000 Hz).
+If you aren’t hearing those higher registers as well as you used to, then sending things to a trusted VO partner for review is a good step.
+Getting better at understanding Spectral Rendering of your audio can be a valuable resource as well.

-If you don’t have either of those, using a Frequency Analyzer (such as Blue Cat’s Frequency Analyzer or the SIR Spectrum Analyzer) can also help to identify sibilance buildup (as well as expose the lower frequency rumble I wrote about last week).
+If you lack a spectral viewing tool, using a Frequency Analyzer (such as Blue Cat’s Frequency Analyzer or the SIR Spectrum Analyzer) can also help to identify sibilance buildup (as well as expose the lower frequency rumble I wrote about last week).

 As with any acoustic issue in our voiceover recording studios, solving sibilance is a challenge best addressed at the source.